netdata/netdata/libnetdata/gorilla/README.md

 # Gorilla compression and decompression

 This provides an alternative way of representing values stored in database pages.
-Instead of allocating and using a page of fixed-size, ie. 4096 bytes, the Gorilla implementation adds support for dynamically sized pages that contain a variable number of Gorilla buffers.
+Instead of allocating and using a page of fixed size, ie. 4096 bytes, the Gorilla implementation adds support for dynamically sized pages that contain a variable number of Gorilla buffers.